The Happenings on Shaw Hill

 “And then?”

-“And then I felt an arm on my shoulder.
-It felt like a large tree branch had collapsed on my arm – his grip was solid.
+“And then I felt a hand on my shoulder.
+It felt heavy, like a tree branch pressing into my shoulder blade.
+His grip was solid.
 I fell onto the ground.
 Dirt and mud were all over my face, in my mouth.”

 “I felt him, or It or whatever it was, crawling on my back.
 He felt like a crocodile or large lizard crawling on my back.”